goms20/Data-Analysis/README.md

 **Project 3 : Credit Card Fraud Detection**

-The data set was taken from kaggle.Recognized fraudulent credit card transactions.
+The dataset was taken from kaggle.Recognized fraudulent credit card transactions.

 **Project 4 : Cohort analysis**

-The data set was taken from kaggle.
+The dataset was taken from kaggle.
 Created two heatmaps, one to plot the actual number of users and the other to visualize the entire dataset as percentages along with the user retention rates.